prakhar1989/docker-curriculum/README.md

 ### Why should I use it?

 Docker's rise has been nothing short of meteoric.
-Although containers by themselves are not a new technology, it was not until docker arrived that they started to get mainstream attention.
-By providing standard APIs that made containers easy to use and creating a way for the community to collaborate around libraries of containers, Docker has radically changed the face of technology landscape.
-In an article published by [The Register](http://www.theregister.co.uk/2014/05/23/google_containerization_two_billion/) around 6 months ago, it is claimed that Google runs over **two billion containers per week**.
+Although containers by themselves are not a new technology, it was not until Docker arrived that they started to get mainstream attention.
+By providing standard APIs that made containers easy to use and creating a way for the community to collaborate around libraries of containers, Docker has radically changed the face of the technology landscape.
+In an article published by [The Register](http://www.theregister.co.uk/2014/05/23/google_containerization_two_billion/) in mid-2014, it was claimed that Google runs over **two billion containers per week**.

 **Google Trends for 'Docker'**
 <img src="https://raw.githubusercontent.com/prakhar1989/docker-curriculum/master/images/interest.png" title="interest">

-Apart from that interest in Docker has been continuously growing and the company - Docker Inc itself valued at over a billion dollars!
-Due to its benefits of efficiency and portability, Docker has been gaining mindshare rapidly is now leading the **Containerization** movement.
+In addition to Docker's continual growth, Docker, Inc., the developer behind Docker has been valued at over a billion dollars!
+Due to its benefits of efficiency and portability, Docker has been gaining mind share rapidly, and is now leading the **Containerization** movement.
 As a developer going out into the world, it is important that we understand this trend and see how we can benefit from it.

 ### What will this tutorial teach me?
 This tutorial aims to be the one-stop shop for getting your hands dirty with Docker.
-Apart from demystifying the docker landscape, it'll give you hands-on experience with building and deploying your webapps on the Cloud.
-We'll be using [Amazon Web Services](http://aws.amazon.com) to deploy a static website and two dynamic webapps on [EC2](https://aws.amazon.com/ec2/) using [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) and [Elastic Container Service](https://aws.amazon.com/ecs/).
+Apart from demystifying the Docker landscape, it'll give you hands-on experience with building and deploying your own webapps on the Cloud.
+We'll be using [Amazon Web Services](http://aws.amazon.com) to deploy a static website, and two dynamic webapps on [EC2](https://aws.amazon.com/ec2/) using [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) and [Elastic Container Service](https://aws.amazon.com/ecs/).
 Even if you have no prior experience with deployments, this tutorial should be all you need to get started.

 ## Using this Document
 This document contains a series of several sections, each of which explains a particular aspect of Docker.
 In each section, we will be typing commands (or writing code).
 All the code used in the tutorial is available in the [Github repo](http://github.com/prakhar1989/docker-curriculum).